Cart

 This is where your mattress comes in.
 If you’re a side sleeper, you’re putting direct, concentrated weight on your shoulder all night long.
 If your mattress is too firm, it will push back against your shoulder, creating painful pressure points and even reducing blood flow.
 On the other hand, a mattress that’s too soft can cause your hips and midsection to sink too deeply, pulling your spine out of alignment and putting a strain on your shoulder.
 The right mattress should cradle your body’s curves, keeping your spine straight while cushioning your shoulder from pressure.

-What to Look for in a Mattress for Shoulder Pain
+How to Choose the Right Mattress for Shoulder Pain

 When you're dealing with shoulder pain, your mattress can either be your best friend or your worst enemy.
 The goal is to find a sleep surface that cradles your shoulder without letting the rest of your body sink out of alignment.
 It sounds tricky, but it really comes down to a few key features.
 Let's walk through exactly what you should be looking for, so you can find a mattress that helps you wake up feeling refreshed, not sore.
 We'll focus on three main areas: finding the right firmness level, picking the best material for your needs, and making sure you get proper support where it counts.